-Ah, July in the South.
+Ah, Summer in the South.
 A menial task like walking to the mailbox becomes a full-fledged workout, with sweat rapidly wrecking your clothes, appearing in places you didn’t know it could.
 There was a brilliant Twitter joke a few years ago along the lines of, “I see why the South produces so many dark writers.
 It’s so damn hot, you want to get blind drunk and die.”

 Not too far fetched — we trade our bourbon neat for mint juleps, with mint being an herb everyone can grow.
 I was kicked out of Garden Club (true story), but my mint plant produces enough leaves to supply the infield of Churchill Downs.

 I can’t grow tomatoes, and that’s a shame, because I have to wait until summer, when thousands of homegrown beauties are brought by local farmers to our weekly community market.
 Get there early, or they’ll be gone.
 Be prepared to use your elbows as weapons.
 Don’t hurt Doris, the dear elderly woman sweetly waiting behind you.
 Let her cut line, she’ll tell you that you’re pretty like her granddaughter, and share her secret for making the world’s best tomato sandwich, which I will share with you shortly.
 Prepare yourself.
 It’s life changing.

 Southerners are tomato crazy, and we worship homegrown ones with unreserved reverence.
 For us, it isn’t simply a way to dress a cheeseburger, or an ingredient in spaghetti sauce.
 Tomatoes are the focal point of our summer dishes, if not an entire standalone meal.
 The best ones can be eaten like apples and if that’s too much — sliced with a dollop of mayonnaise.
 (We love mayonnaise.)